Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact: Model and scattering states

+Far away from the constriction, the system becomes translationally invariant on both sides.
+We denote the corresponding asymptotic regions as the left (L) and right (R) sides.
+The scattering states $\Psi^L_s$ and $\Psi^R_s$ are solutions of the Hamiltonian in Eq.~(\ref{eq:H0}), where the superscript $L$ ($R$) specifies the side of incidence and the subscript $s=1,2$ is a channel index labeling the two propagating modes.
+In the asymptotic regions, they take the form:

+The derivation is given in Supplementary Material, Sec.~\ref{SI:eigenstates}.
+Here the parameter $k>0$ is used to parametrize the energy $\epsilon$ of the scattering state, with $\epsilon=\hbar^2 k^2/(2m_e^*)$.
+We define $\phi_s^{\pm}(x)=e^{ik_s^{\pm}x}\,|\chi_s^{\pm}\rangle$.
+For each channel index $s=1,2$, the dispersion relation of the translationally invariant Hamiltonian~(\ref{eq:H0}) in the absence of the barrier yields two propagation wave vectors $k_s^{\pm}$ at energy $\epsilon$, corresponding to positive $(+)$ and negative $(-)$ group velocities.
+At the Fermi energy, there are four Fermi wave vectors $\{k_s^{\pm}\}$.
+The spinors $|\chi_s^{\pm}\rangle$ are the corresponding eigenvectors of the translationally invariant Hamiltonian in momentum space evaluated at $k_s^{\pm}$.
+The matrices $r^{L,R}$ and $t^{L,R}$ are $2\times2$ reflection and transmission matrices.
+They generally depend on the energy parameter $k$ through the dispersion relation; for brevity, this dependence is suppressed unless explicitly required.
+Mode mixing between different channels can occur due to SOC and the magnetic field.

-Note the long distance behavior of the wave function for a smooth potential scattering problem is qualitatively similar to that of the short-range potential.
-The main difference is encoded in the energy dependent scale $\ell(\epsilon)$ at which the asymptotic expansion Eqs.~(\ref{eq:PhiL}) and (\ref{eq:PhiR}) can be applied.
+Note that the long-distance behavior of the wave function for scattering from a smooth potential is qualitatively similar to that for a short-range potential.
+The main difference is encoded in the energy-dependent scale $\ell(\epsilon)$ at which the asymptotic expansion Eqs.~(\ref{eq:PhiL}) and (\ref{eq:PhiR}) can be applied.